chef-training/introduction_to_testing/README.md

 $ foodcritic web
 ```

-While developing cookbooks with tests and using linting tools it is often the case you will find yourself executing this command, with others, inside the directory of the cookbook.
+While developing cookbooks with tests and using linting tools it is often the case you will find yourself executing this command inside the directory of the cookbook.

 ```bash
 $ foodcritic .